Exawind/openturbine/README.md

 # OpenTurbine

-**OpenTurbine will development began in 2023 and is ongoing**
+**OpenTurbine development began in 2023, is ongoing, and we aim for beta release in 2025**

 OpenTurbine is an open-source flexible-multibody-dynamics simulation code designed to meet the research needs of Wind Energy Technologies Office (WETO) and the broader wind energy community for land-based and offshore wind turbines.
 OpenTurbine provides high-fidelity, highly performant structural dynamics